collebrusco/beam_career_overhaul/ReadMe.md

    - Launch **BeamNG.drive**.
    - Go to **Mods Manager** in the game's settings.
    - Enable the **RLS Career Overhaul** mod.

 ---

+## Settings Manager

+The **RLS Career Overhaul** includes a convenient settings manager accessible from the main menu:

+- **Access**: Look for the "Overhaul Manager" button in the main menu
+- **Interface**: Clean, modern UI with toggle switches for easy configuration

+### Available Settings

+- **Map Dev Mode**:
+  - **Purpose**: Enable developer mode for map editing and testing
+  - **Important**: When disabled, this setting clears the levels folder for all associated maps unless it's enabled
+  - **Use Case**: For modders and advanced users working with map modifications

+- **No Police Mode**:
+  - **Purpose**: Disable police enforcement in career mode
+  - **Effect**: Prevents police from spawning and pursuing players
+  - **Note**: Useful for peaceful gameplay sessions

+- **No Parked Mode**:
+  - **Purpose**: Remove parked vehicles from the world
+  - **Effect**: Clears static parked cars from maps for better performance or cleaner environments

+All settings are automatically saved and persist between game sessions.
+The settings are stored in `settings/RLS/careerOverhaul.json`.

+---